arif-desu/Lyra/docs/Thejas32.md

 ---

 - When **BOOTSEL=1**, the bootloader copies the code from external SPI flash memory to the SRAM.
-Flashing to this flash memory is achieved using `xmodemflasher` tool provided by CDAC.

-The program `xmodemflasher` takes 2 arguments :

-`xmodemflasher <device> <executable_binary>`

-Example : `xmodemflasher /dev/ttyUSB0 build/app.bin`

 Here's the console log when BOOTSEL=1 :